Bioconductor/bioconductor.org/content/help/bioconductor-cloud-ami.md

 ## How To Use It

+The simplest way is just to [try it now](/help/cloud).
+This will launch R in a web browser.
+For more control over your own cloud instances, follow the instructions below.

 ### First-time steps

 First you will need an [Amazon Web Services](http://aws.amazon.com/) (AWS) account if you do not already have one.
 Sign up for AWS and then click [here](http://aws-portal.amazon.com/gp/aws/developer/subscription/index.html?productCode=AmazonEC2) to sign up for the EC2 service.
 (This will require that you provide credit card information).